Fisher ARCHitecture produces experientially rich buildings that are sustainable and affordable.

 We are totally committed to design quality and unique in that we work on only two or three projects at a time.
-Under the leadership of architect, Eric Fisher AIA, LEED AP, Fisher ARCHitecture has become a recognized advocate for quality, contemporary, Pittsburgh Green design.
+Fisher ARCHitecture has become a recognized advocate for quality, contemporary, Pittsburgh Green design.
 When clients want their buildings to speak to Pittsburgh, yet connect to buildings being built around the world, they come to us.

 Because you communicate directly with principal, Eric Fisher AIA, LEED AP as the design process moves forward, your goals and objectives are thoroughly understood.
 You simply won't find a principal of an established firm elsewhere who is committed to this level of personal involvement.
 This process creates less overhead and allows us to provide more architectural services for the dollar.
 The resulting designs are a testament to the value of this arrangement.